isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 [^3]: National Archives of Singapore.
 (2016, January 20). <a target="blank" href="https://www.nas.gov.sg/archivesonline/data/pdfdoc/PressR19650921.pdf">Statement of His Excellency Mr S Rajaratnam Foreign Minister of Singapore at the General Assembly on September 21, 1965, on the occasion of Singapore's admission to the United Nations</a>.

-[^3]: National Archives of Singapore.
-(2016, January 20). <a target="blank" href="https://www.nas.gov.sg/archivesonline/data/pdfdoc/PressR19650921.pdf">Statement of His Excellency Mr S Rajaratnam Foreign Minister of Singapore at the General Assembly on September 21, 1965, on the occasion of Singapore's admission to the United Nations</a>.
+[^5]: Ministry of Foreign Affairs.
+(2017, November 28). <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2017/11/MFA-Press-Release-Speech-by-Dr-Tony-Tan-Keng-Yam-Former-President-of-Singapore-at-the-10th-S-Rajarat">Speech by Dr Tony Tan Keng Yam, Former President of Singapore, at the 10th S Rajaratnam Lecture</a>.

 [^5]: Ministry of Foreign Affairs.
 (2017, November 28).
 <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2017/11/MFA-Press-Release-Speech-by-Dr-Tony-Tan-Keng-Yam-Former-President-of-Singapore-at-the-10th-S-Rajarat">Speech by Dr Tony Tan Keng Yam, Former President of Singapore, at the 10th S Rajaratnam Lecture</a>.